laplantes/SPRestAssist/README.md

 spra.updateItem({url:'https://domain.com/', list:'My List', data:`'Title': '${title}', 'field2': '${field2}'`, updateId:`${id}`})
 	.then( () => {
 		// There is no response data for an update console.log('%cThe Item has been updated.
 There is no response to an update.
-Check the item to verifiy.', 'color: green; font-size: 20px',);
+Check the item to verify.', 'color: green; font-size: 20px',);
 	})
 	.catch( (error) => {
 		// should there be an error, do something with it